hesabe-tech-team/api-plugin-woocommerce_31may2023/README.md

 1: visit your downloaded page directory </br>
 2: install Winrar any version based on your windows/IOS version</br>
-3: Right Click on Wooocommerce folder </br>
+3: Right Click on Woocommerce folder </br>
 4: as dropdown appear click ADD TO zip/rar if you are windows</br>
 5: if you are using mac, follow youtube to learn how to add to rar</br>
 6: once added to zip/rar make sure it is ZIP file</br>
-7: visit wordpress admin and visit pliugin installation page </br>
+7: visit wordpress admin and visit plugin installation page </br>
-8: Uplaod zip file</br>
+8: Upload zip file</br>
 9: once you install it vist plugin page again activate Hesabe Payment Gateway </br>

-**Using wordpress Cpanel Access**
+**Using Cpanel Access**

-1: To install manually login to cpannel and open file manager</br>
+1: To install manually login to Cpanel and open file manager</br>
-2: navigate to wordpress folder where you have inslled your wordpress </br>
+2: navigate to wordpress folder where you have installed your wordpress </br>
 3: It will be either in public_html folder or it will in your website folder as per your Domain Configuration</br>
 4: Now navigate to plugin folder it will be in your_root_wordpress\wp-content\plugins</br>
-5: Uplaod your folder Hesabe Payment Gateway make sure you upload folder not files </br>
+5: Upload your folder Hesabe Payment Gateway make sure you upload folder not files </br>
 6: Now visit you wordpress admin and visit Plugin section check Hesabe Payment Gateway </br>
 7: Now you will be able to see Hesabe Payment Gateway plugin , activate it </br>